 After your session we will discuss how it went for you, what came up, how you felt and where you would like to go from here.

 How long is a session?
-Your initial session may be up to 90 minutes and 60 minutes therafter
+Your session will last 60 minutes

 How can I prepare for my sesssion?

 Come with an open mind and heart.
 With trust that you are in the right place at the right time and that your inner guidance has brought you to me at this time.
 Wear comfortable, loose clothing.
 Do not eat a heavy meal before your session.